 Individuals are treated on a one-to-one and group basis, and receive a customised treatment and recovery programme to fully address their specific needs.
 Additionally, a psychiatric evaluation should also be carried out by certified psychiatrists.

 A rehab programme should be carried out by a team of addiction and mental health specialists, as well as spiritual counsellors, wellness specialists and medical staff.
 When it comes to choices for rehab, the two distinct options available in the UK are inpatient residential rehab and outpatient programmes.
-Inpatient residential rehab is often not available on the NHS, whereas individuals can self-refer into outpatient programmes throughout Birmingham.
+Inpatient residential treatment is often not available through NHS rehab, whereas individuals can self-refer into outpatient programmes throughout Birmingham.
 Inpatient residential rehab provides many benefits over outpatient programmes, and allows the individual to detox from alcohol and substances in a safe, enclosed environment and away from any temptations.

 These groups provide guidance and support network built and an understanding of addiction acquired.
 All of which can contribute to ongoing long-term recovery for both addicts and family members.

 What Happens During Alcohol and Drug Rehab in Birmingham